 2. Questions adjusted to website location

-- Feedback forms: Each location of the website can have a different feedback form.
+- Online Feedback forms: Each location of the website can have a different feedback form.
 This way your customers are prompted to answer relevant questions based on where they are on your website, e.g. your homepage, shopping cart, etc.

 - Surveys: Surveys are placed on one page of the website.